 However the books fall short, this will give you the information you need.
 Eventually, you’ll see patterns— repeated mentions of info or advice people want but aren’t getting.
 That’s the gap your webinar aims to fill.

-Here is a snapshot o somef 3-star reviews on Amazon for Tim Ferriss's best selling book The 4-Hour Workweek.
+Here's a snapshot of some 3-star reviews for Tim Ferriss's classic best-seller The 4-Hour Workweek:

 4. Run a Q&A Webinar

 Sometimes, the best topic for a webinar is no topic.